 To describe an employee, you complete the fields supplied on the Personal tab.
-All this stuff is self-explanatory; you enter the person's first name into the First Name box, the person's middle initial goes into the M.I. box, and so forth.
+All this stuff is self-explanatory; you enter the person's name in the Legal Name boxes.
+The employee's first name goes in the First box, the middle initial goes in the M.I. box, and so forth.